 An appeal hearing constitutes a formal meeting and should be arranged in conjunction with [Trust name’s] Staffing Policy Statement.

-An appeal against a dismissal should be submitted to [Tier].
-The appeal should set out the grounds of appeal.
+An appeal against a dismissal should be submitted to [Tier] and should set out the grounds of appeal.

 An appeal against a dismissal will be heard by [Tier].
 The number on the appeals panel will not be less than three.